SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-elevated-privileges.md

 Service Account
 ---------------
-In this pattern the SharePointOnlineCredentials class is used to establish the context of a user that executes code.
+In this pattern, the SharePointOnlineCredentials class is used to establish the context of a user that executes code.

 **When is it a good fit?**